-Example of Financial Aid Eligibility
+Example of Financial Aid Eligibility for an Undergraduate Program

-If the student is an undergraduate, the financial aid office will review the students' Expected Family Contribution (EFC) to determine how much (if eligible) Federal Pell grant the student may receive.
-The financial aid office will confirm with the admissions office if the student has any transfer credits to determine the grade level the student is in to determine the award amount.
-If the student did not receive transfer credit from a previously attended school, the student will be deemed grade level one:
+If the student is an undergraduate, the Office of Financial Aid will review the student's Student Aid Index (SAI) to determine how much (if eligible) Federal Pell Grant the student may receive.
+The Office of Financial will confirm with the Office of Admissions and Registrar if the student has any transfer units to determine the grade level the student is in to determine the award amount.
+If the student did not receive transfer credit from a previously attended school, the student will be deemed grade level one.

-Example of grade level one independent student with zero EFC:
+Example of grade level one independent student with -1500 SAI: